Tags:

 When I was six years old I broke my leg

-And the sweet perfume of the mountain grass I down
+And tasted the perfume of the I rolled down

-I was younger then, me back to I
+I was younger then, me to when I

-And I've not seen the roaring fields in so long, I know I've grown
+And I've not the roaring fields in so long, I know I've grown

 I'm on my way